Okay friends, it’s time to buckle in and start your day with a flavor explosion that you simply won’t be able to forget.

 Then I have breakfast for my husband and myself that’s ready to go, all week long.
 That’s a huge win in my book, I have to admit.

-I love to make these for breakfast, but they also actually work really well as a lunch item, or even as something to go alongside your dinner if you wish.
+I love to make these for breakfast served with a big plate of my breakfast heap (the more sausage, the better!), but they also actually work really well as a lunch item, or even as something to go alongside your dinner if you wish.

 You can even serve up this recipe at your upcoming brunch gathering, at any time of year, no matter what else you are serving up.
 There are so many sweet brunch recipes out there, it’s nice to have a savory recipe on hand that won’t eat up all your time.